TimKahn/Guess_the_Address/README.md

 * AirDNA's proprietary data for Denver, which includes data for most AirBNB listings.
 * VRBO data that I scraped, including listing title, latitude, and longitude.
 VRBO (Vacation Rental By Owner) is a service similar to AirBNB.

- * Data was scraped by noting that searching by moving the map generates a JSON object, which in turn specifies the updated map.
-Iterate through some parameters in the URL for the JSON, and voila, you've got data for the entire city.
+ * VRBO scraping: searching by moving the map on VRBO.com generates a JSON object, which in turn specifies the updated map.
+Iterate through some parameters in the URL to generate JSON objects for properties progressively further from downtown, and you've got listing data for the entire city.
 See [Ian London's Blog.](https://ianlondon.github.io/blog/web-scraping-discovering-hidden-apis/)

 * Similar data from Homeaway (VRBO's parent company), provided by AirDNA.
 * Tax assessor records for Denver.

 ### Data Processing
 Each data point for training/testing is actually a comparison between an AirBNB property and a property from the tax assessor records.
 I only considered 'Entire Home' AirBNB listings; private and shared room listings often list 1 bed, 1 bath, regardless of house size.
 I classify each data point as a 'match' (1) or a 'non-match' (0).
-Features considered for modeling:
+I considered the following features; in the final models, only those marked with an asterisk are included as features.
 ```
-Number of 'neighbors' in radius
+Number of 'neighbors' in radius*
 Has unit number
 Air conditioning in both AirBNB and Tax Assessor data (henceforth 'in both datasets')
 Heating in both both datasets
-Indoor fireplace in both datasets
+Indoor fireplace in both datasets*
 Pets, elevator, pool, gym in AirBNB data
-Similarity scores of AirBNB Host Name(s) and PartyOwner (1 & 2) via WhosWho package
+Max similarity scores of AirBNB Host Name(s) with PartyOwner (1 & 2) first names via WhosWho package*
-Bedrooms on AirBNB listing
+Bedrooms on AirBNB listing*
-Bedrooms on AirBNB listing - Bedrooms in Assessor Data
+Bedrooms on AirBNB listing - Bedrooms in Assessor Data*
-Bathrooms on AirBNB listing
+Bathrooms on AirBNB listing*
-Bathrooms on AirBNB listing - Bathrooms in Assessor Data
+Bathrooms on AirBNB listing - Bathrooms in Assessor Data*
-Difference in latitude (AirBNB minus Tax Assessor)
+Difference in latitude (AirBNB minus Tax Assessor)*
-Difference in longitude (AirBNB minus Tax Assessor)
+Difference in longitude (AirBNB minus Tax Assessor)*
 Swimming pool on AirBNB listing
 Swimming pool in tax assessor data
 ```